oneapi-src/oneAPI-samples/Tools/IoTConnectionTools/hello-iot-world/README.md

 ## What it is

-This project outputs a "Hello World" message and lets users know if the Intel® C++ Compiler Classic was used to compile the code sample.
+This project outputs a "Hello World" message and lets users know if the Intel&reg;
+C++ Compiler Classic was used to compile the code sample.

 ## Hardware requirements

-Any Intel® CPU
+Any Intel&reg; CPU

 ## Software requirements

-Intel® C++ Compiler Classic
+Intel&reg; C++ Compiler Classic

 ## License